rhruby2/Every-Day-Is-Halloween-VR/README.md

 This is a project built for VR using the HTC Vive.
 As such you have a limited ability to interact with the world around you.
 This includes picking up objects, and unlocking doors.

+*NOTE: the whole project isn't uploaded to Github.
+Only the files that were instrumental to the theming and group developed functionality scripts are uploaded.*

 [Link to Documentation](https://docs.google.com/document/d/1mdAa5W3a-d59kmTlyzTsdg_VO0PZyNUWQCBCDeBLbkQ/edit?usp=sharing)

 *NOTE: the below video suffers from poor framerate due to recording method, not due to the Application.*